austincloudguru/terraform-skeleton/README.md

 EOF
 )|jq -r .ssh_url
 ```
-From there you can clone the repository.
+This command will output the SSH URL that you can use to clone the newly created repo.

 ## Starting a New Project (Original Way)
 Now when I start a new project, it is relatively easy for me to .
 Since I use GitHub, all my commands will be tailored for that platform.